-In March 2021 we are celebrating our release from artistic captivity with a very special Open Studio Art Trail organised to replace the cancelled event of October last year.
+This October 2021 we are again celebrating our release from artistic captivity with our Open Studio Art Trail.

 This will be another great collaborative, building on the success of the previous 10 years.
-Forty nine artists at 24 locations will be showcased this season between Saturday March 20 and Sunday March 28 (including the two consecutive weekends).
-Actual opening days are individual for each studio and those times are detailed on pages 4 & 5 of this brochure and on the web.
+Sixty one artists at 30 studio locations will be showcased this spring between Saturday October 23 and Sunday October 31 (including the two consecutive weekends).
+Actual opening days are individual for each studio and those times are detailed on pages 4 & 5 of the brochure and on this website.

 If you can’t make it to the hills for the weekends check and see if the studios are open to the public on the days between or perhaps make a private appointment.

 Visiting the open studios participating in the Mundaring Hills event is a unique experience and an unusual opportunity to sample the lives of our local artists.
 It will also give you access to their art work which comes in an incredible range of medium – from glass and ceramics to oil paint, water colours, textiles, wood, recycled metals and much more.

 The artists too range across the spectrum – from professionals with international acclaim to those who work part time or as a hobby – and all of them want to share their artistic environment with you.
 This event gives you a chance to talk to artists, explore their techniques, share ideas, admire their creativity and acquire a unique piece of local artwork.

 On the trail there are also many delicious food venues, pubs and wineries and a range of picnic spots – all welcoming you to the hills environment and helping you to create a memorable visit.

 So slow down, take the time to enjoy the hills in Spring, talk to the artists and take something special home with you.
 You won’t be disappointed.